numpy/numpy/doc/source/user/absolute-beginners-outline.rst

     np.array()

 All you need to do to create a simple array is pass a list to it.
 If you choose to, you can also specify the type of data in your list.
-You can find more information about data types here `arrays-dtypes`_
+You can find more information about data types `here <https://numpy.org/devdocs/user/quickstart.html#arrays-dtypes>`_

 ::